 - "If I do have to call, at least this will keep me entertained while I wait."

 To be fair, other free-text respondents did indicate they're willing to give chatbots the benefit of the doubt -- as one person put it, "before hanging up and writing a letter to the CEO."

 For customer service chatbot vendors, Helpshift's survey should be instructive.
 Aim low in what you're promising because consumers don't necessarily want to be routed through your technologies.
 Over-promising and under-delivering will get your chatbots unplugged faster than you can say "customer retention has disappeared."

 For customer service leaders at companies like those we talked to at ICMI who are reticent to invest in and implement chatbots in their call streams, well, the survey looks like validation -- at least until the technology evolves to tackle more complex customer issues.

-We know that customers aren't excited to talk to your call center human agents in the first place.
+We know that customers aren't excited to talk to your call center human agents in the place.
 They're calling because they have a problem, and they aren't in the best mood to begin with.
 Keep that in mind when considering customer service chatbot setups.
 Because when a dumb or poorly programmed bot represents you, it might not do much to assuage those bad moods and build the positive customer experience we all want.